sugar

 3. Coconut Sugar

 Proponents argue coconut sugar tends to be less refined than granulated sugar; they say it also contains minerals like magnesium, potassium zinc and iron.
 In addition, coconut sugar has been touted to have a lower glycemic index than the uber-refined white stuff, which means that it can cause a less dramatic spike in blood sugar.
-Since studies on this sugar are largely unavailable, you need to take these claims with a grain of salt.
 As always, moderation is key!

 Sugar substitute: Can be used as a 1:1 substitute for sugar in baking and cooking.
 You can also find it in syrup form; in that case, adjust your measurement in baking to ¾ cup for 1 cup sugar, reduce liquid by 2 tbsp for each cup and reduce cooking temperature by 25ºF.